Local Space-Time Smoothing for Version Controlled Documents: Visualizing Change in Space-Time

 \section{Visualizing Change in Space-Time}

 We apply the space-time representation to four tasks.
 The first task, visualizing change, is described in this section.
 The remaining three tasks are described in the next three section.

 The space-time domain $\Omega$ represents the union of all document versions and all document positions.
 Some parts of $\Omega$ are more homogeneous and some are less in terms of their local word distribution.
 Locations in $\Omega$ where the local word distribution substantially diverges from its neighbors correspond to sharp content transitions.
-On the other hand, locations in $\Omega$ whose word distribution is more or less constant correspond to slow content variation.
+On the other hand, locations whose word distribution is more or less constant correspond to slow content variation.

 We distinguish between three different types of changes.
 The first occurs when the word content changes substantially between neighboring document positions within a certain document version.
 As an example consider a document location whose content shifts from high level introductory motivation to a detailed technical description.
-The amount of such change across space is
+Such change is represented by